vdesabou/kafka-docker-playground/ccloud/fully-managed-connect-mqtt-source/README.md

 ## How to run

 ```
-$ playground run -f fully-managed-mqtt-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> <NGROK_AUTH_TOKEN>
+$ playground run -f fully-managed-mqtt-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> <NGROK_AUTH_TOKEN>
 ```